 10. Run the prerequisite checker – a couple of days before the scheduled upgrade – Ignore errors related to the AI license and some warnings like unsupported site system roles.
 More details here.

-11. You may get false warning messages during the prerequisite checks about unsupported OS for Primary, MPs, SUPs.
-Check and confirm that we have supported OS versions for Primary, MPs, SUPs.
+11. You may get false warning messages during the prerequisite checks about unsupported OS for Primary, MPs, and SUPs.
+Check and confirm that we have supported OS versions for Primary, MPs, and SUPs.
 Following is the warning that you can ignore once you complete the proposed checking.
-Minimum OS version should server 2008 SP2 or later or Server 2008 R2 – Most of them can be safely ignored.
+The minimum OS version should be server 2008 SP2 or later or Server 2008 R2 – Most of them can be safely ignored.